 As a school we appreciate and understand the importance of drama within our curriculum.
 Research reveals that drama had a positive impact on children’s physical, emotional, social and cognitive development.
 Drama is developed across the whole school in a variety of ways through the support of a local drama group including story-telling, and across Key Stage 2 through the input of a specialist drama and media teacher.
 Children have opportunity to apply and develop their skills through rehearsal and performance.

 OPPORTUNITIES TO VOLUNTEER

 Volunteering is an activity that everyone can get involved in and benefit from.
 At Claypole Church of England Primary School, we promote and encourage pupils’ active citizenship and positive contribution to the school and wider community.
 We offer lots of opportunities for pupils to take on new responsibilities and be involved in successfully supporting the life and work of the school.
-These include elected representatives on our Children’s School Council.
-Older pupils can also apply and be interviewed for positions such as Phone Duty, Fruit Monitor, Librarians, and within classes children can volunteer to take on various responsibilities ranging from lunch duties, to collecting and distributing registers, to helping with the organisation of equipment in assemblies.
+These include elected representatives on our Children’s Pupil Parliament & House Captains.
+Older pupils can also apply and be interviewed for positions such as Phone Duty, Fruit Monitor, Librarians, Sports Ambassadors & Playground Leaders and within classes children can volunteer to take on various responsibilities ranging from lunch duties to helping with the organisation of equipment in Collective Worship.